Kisange5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-A script that printts every other line from the input
+A script that adds two numbers stored in the environmental variable water and stir and prints the result